Cherupuzha, Kannur: Mulapra Sree Dharmashastha Temple

 Mulapra Sree Dharmashastha (Ayyappa/Dharmashastha) temple, about 5 km from Cherupuzha on the Thirumeni road, is a local Hindu shrine with an annual festival held in January.

 Pulingome Makhaam

 Pulingome Makhaam (also spelled Makham/Maqam) is a Muslim shrine near Cherupuzha with an annual Uroose festival; local newspapers report large attendance and community food (annadanam) during the festival.

-Kripalayam / Krupalayam Retreat Centre
+Kripalayam Retreat Centre

-Kripalayam (sometimes spelled Krupalayam) is a Christian retreat centre and prayer facility near Cherupuzha that holds regular prayer gatherings and retreats.
+Kripalayam is a Christian retreat centre and prayer facility near Cherupuzha that holds regular prayer gatherings and retreats.

 Kottathalachi Mala

-Kottathalachi (Kottathalachi Mala) is a hilltop Christian pilgrimage site north of Cherupuzha; a cross was installed there on Good Friday in 1958 and the site is known locally as the "Malayattoor of Malabar".
+Kottathalachi (Kottathalachi Mala) is a hilltop Christian pilgrimage site east of Cherupuzha; a cross was installed there on Good Friday in 1958 and the site is known locally as the "Malayattoor of Malabar".
 The site draws large numbers of pilgrims, especially on the first Sunday after Easter.

 St. Joseph’s Church, Pulingome

-St. Joseph’s Church, Pulingome, was established in the mid-20th century by migrants from Travancore and continues to serve the local Catholic community as a parish of the Tellicherry (Thalassery) Archdiocese.
+St. Joseph’s Church, Pulingome, was established in the mid-20th century by migrants from Travancore and continues to serve the local Syrian Catholic community as a parish of the Archeparchy of Tellicherry.